Art-Sells/Arells/Build-Notes.md

 # Arells Build Notes...

-## Arells 1.4
-- New RPC URL Variable

-### My Store
-- Add New Check for notConnected {Check and double check all instances...}

-### Other Store
-- Add New Check for notConnected {Check and double check all instances...}

-### Asset
-- Add New Check for notConnected {Check and double check all instances...}

 #### If time permits:
 - Certificates Of Ownership (Metadata Info).
 - Resolve Pre-Render Image Loading Issue